[2006-09-10]“More arguments for Open Borders—this time (unbeknownst to him) from the pen of Hans-Hermann Hoppe!”

 In an otherwise excellent article, there is a fatal flaw in his logic, just before he presents his conclusion that "the moral status of public property as expropriated private property" is "sufficient grounds for rejecting the open border proposal".
 Emphasis

-If I am a legitimate owner of the public property in the U.S., then I have a say in how it is used and I want unrestricted access!
-I cannot trade with people who are excluded from reaching my property, especially "foreigners".
-As a legitimate owner of the "public property", and of private property within the territory commonly known as the United States, I issue a standing, open invitation to any and all individuals in the world to use the "public" property of which I am a legitimate owner!
-Furthermore, I know of other legitimate owners of this public property in the U.S. who hold the same view.
+If *I* am a legitimate owner of the public property in the U.S. [as Dr. Hoppe proposes], then *I* have a say in how it is used and *I* want unrestricted access! *I* cannot trade with people who are excluded from reaching my property, especially "foreigners".

 - "Public property is the result of state-government confiscations—of legislative expropriations and/or taxation—of originally privately owned property.
 While the state does not recognize anyone as its private owner, all of government controlled public property has in fact been brought about by the tax-paying members of the domestic public.
 Austrians, Swiss, and Italians, in accordance with the amount of taxes paid by each citizen, have funded the Austrian, Swiss, and Italian public property.
 Hence, they must be considered its legitimate owners.
 Foreigners have not been subject to domestic taxation and expropriation; hence, they cannot be assumed to have any rights regarding Austrian, Swiss or Italian public property."